0xNirvana/Writeups/Vulnversity/vulnversity_writeup.md

 Once deployed, we are provided with the machine title, it's IP address and the time expiry time which can be extended as well.

 #### [Task 2] Reconnaissance
 As the name suggests this task is related to recon and the best tools for that is none other than [nmap](https://nmap.org/) that is practiced in this task.
-A few nmap flag and their description are already provided but other than that man nmap is always there for your help.
+A few nmap flags and their description are already provided but other than that man nmap is always there for your help.

 I read all the tasks and ran only a single command as it takes a lot of time to perform the nmap scan and running different commands for each and every question would consume a large amount of time.
 The command that can be used is:
 `nmap -A -sV -p- -T4 <machine IP>`